 2. Engage With Your Insights And Expertise

 One-way conversations are never fun.
-It’s vital that you don’t just share content but engage with the conversations that yours and other people’s posts generate.
+It’s vital that you don’t just share content but engage with the conversations that your and other people’s posts generate.

 Your network is also a lot less likely to engage with your posts if you’ve not engaged with theirs, so make the time to find and join in on existing conversations.